kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 This GEP documents the implementation of a route type that uses the Server Name Indication attribute (aka SNI) of a TLS handshake to make the routing decision.

-This is also known as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication.
+While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication, this GEP will also cover cases where a TLS communication is terminated on the Gateway and passed unencrypted to a backend.

 ## Goals

-* Provide a TLS passthrough route type, based on the SNI identification.
+* Provide a TLS route type, based on the SNI identification.
+* Support both Termination and Passthrough TLS modes for TLSRoute
-* Provide a load balancing of a passthrough’d route, allowing a user to define a route, based on the SNI identification that should pass the traffic to N load balanced backends
+* Provide load balancing of a TLS route, allowing a user to define a route, based on the SNI identification that should pass the traffic to N load balanced backends

 ## Longer Term Goals
 * Implement capabilities for [ESNI](https://www.cloudflare.com/learning/ssl/what-is-encrypted-sni/)